Arpitpassi/BridgeReport/index.md

 ## Special Note on Interoperability

-The **EVM-to-AO Bridge** demonstrates how cutting-edge interoperability can be achieved through:
+The **A0 Zero Knowledge EVM Bridge** demonstrates how cutting-edge interoperability can be achieved through:
 - **ZK-Proof Validation**: Ensures trustless transfers without relying on third-party validators
 - **RISC-Z Optimization**: Enhances execution efficiency for EVM contracts on non-EVM chains like AO